smoge/FreakScheme/README.md

 Scheme, Version 2.0."

-Eventually, I will use the experience of this project for more specific projects.
+Eventually, I will use the experience of this project for more specific DSL interpreter projects.